 You’ve probably heard the terms natural, organic, and vegan applied to wine; they refer to vineyard and winemaking practices.
-Sustainability is a much broader topic, and whether a regional or national program, includes practices related to winegrowing and native habitat preservation, societal and business concerns, such as worker’s health, safety, and being good neighbors, and being part of the community.
+Sustainable wine is a much broader topic, and whether a regional or national program, includes practices related to wine growing and native habitat preservation, societal and business concerns, such as worker’s health, safety, and being good neighbors, and being part of the community.

 With roots going back to 1991 when farmers formed the Lodi Winegrape Commission, Lodi Rules has one of the longest histories in promoting sustainability, starting with the reduction of pesticides in the vineyard by adopting Integrated Pest Management (IPM).
 Its certification program was put into place in 2005.